by Hitman 44077, partially adapted from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 “There’s the chance that could happen.
 If it comes to that, Fran, I want you to tell my parents — tell them I love them.
 Say a prayer for us, Fran.
 We’ll need all we can get,” Kid Flash said solemnly.
 Slowly, the couple embraced, sharing what might be their last kiss.
 “I love you, Fran.
 Don’t ever forget that.”
 And with those words, he sped off toward New York City.

 Firehawk and Wonder Girl were in conversation, exchanging thanks and appreciation for one another.
 “I can’t thank you enough for helping me find Terry.
 It was like experiencing a piece of history firsthand,” Wonder Girl said, referring to her recent adventure within New York’s Warp Zone.
-The two of them went there in an effort to locate Wonder Girl’s husband who was lost within it.
+The two of them had gone there in an effort to locate Wonder Girl’s husband when he’d been lost within it. (*)

 “Hey, it was no problem.
 I’m just glad I could help.
 I almost wonder if our escapade will make the school books,” Firehawk said with some humor.